-A balance transfer credit card can help you save on interest, especially if you opt for a card that comes with a promotional balance transfer offer.
+A balance transfer credit card with instant approval can help you save on interest, especially if you opt for a card that comes with a promotional balance transfer offer.
 While the actual transfer time varies from one credit card provider to the next, some offer approval within just five minutes of submitting your application.
 While not many companies offer instant approval, especially as balance transfer promotional offers are limited right now, instant approval can help you quickly transfer your debt without paying high APRs.